AvianFinance/Backend/Documentation/README.md

     const tx = await rentexchange_contract.getRListedAdddresses()

-    returns all the collection addresses listed for selling.
+    returns all the collection addresses listed for renting.
 ```

 ### Viewing all the token ids of a NFT collections listed for selling